-Alhaji Alhassan Dantata (1877 – August 17, 1955) was a Nigerian businessman who was the richest man in West Africa at the time of his death.
+Alhaji Alhassan Dantata was a Nigerian businessman who was the wealthiest man in West Africa at the time of his death on August 17, 1955.

 Birth and Early Life

 Dantata’s father was Abdullahi, a man from the village of Danshayi, near Kano.
 Alhassan Dantata was born in Bebeji in 1877, one of several children of Abdullahi and his wife, both of whom were traders and caravan leaders.

 Bebeji attracted many people of different backgrounds in the 19th century, such as the Yorubas, Nupes, Agalawas, etc. It was controlled by the Sarki (chief) of Bebeji who was responsible for the protection of Kano from attack from the southwest.

 Alhassan Dantata was born into an Agalawa trading family.
 His father Madugu Abdullahi was a wealthy trader and caravan leader while his mother was also a trader of importance in her own right enjoying the title of Maduga-Amarya.
 Abdullahi, in his turn, was the son of another prosperous merchant, Baba Talatin.
 It was he who brought the family from Katsina, probably at the beginning of the nineteenth century, following the death of his father, Ali.

 Abdullahi already had a reputation of some wealth from his ventures with his father and therefore inherited his father’s position as a recognized and respected Madugu.
 Like his father, he preferred the Nupe and Gonja routes.
 He specialized in the exchange of Kano-dyed cloth, cattle, slaves, and so on for the kola of the Akan forest.
 Surprisingly, he had added cowries brought to the coast by European traders to the items he carried back to Kano.